Compare

 What 'EU-hosted' actually means here, end to end

-Contact Book runs on dedicated machines we operate ourselves, physically located in Germany.
+Contact Book runs on servers we manage, physically located in Germany.
 There is no US-headquartered subprocessor in the request path - the data plane (your records, your files, your audit log) lives entirely in EU jurisdiction.
 Two third parties exist outside that boundary: Stripe (payment information only, under the EU-US Data Privacy Framework) and the mail relay for transactional email.
 Neither sees your records.
 Airtable's setup is the variable - if their primary infra is US-based, the CLOUD Act applies regardless of what their privacy page claims.

 Contact Book vs Airtable: EU comparison